graphpql/graphpinator-where-directives/README.md

 In order to enable where directives on server, the only thing you need to do is to put selected directives to your `Container`.

 - You may use all or only some.
-- `ListWhereDirective` has special requirement, it uses `infinityloop-dev/graphpinator-constraint-directives` which needs be enabled first if you with to use @listConstraint.
+- `ListWhereDirective` has special requirement, it uses `infinityloop-dev/graphpinator-constraint-directives` which needs be enabled first if you with to use `@listWhere`.

 ### Directive options